-One of the most common blocks in Minecraft is regular old stone.
-Despite it being everywhere you may not have too much as everytime you mine stone, without silk touch, you will get cobblestone instead.
-Stone is a smoother texture that can help bring a build together.
+Despite stone being everywhere you may not have too much as every time you mine stone, without silk touch, you will get cobblestone instead.
 Having a lot of stone on hand is really only useful for builds and homes, but you can make decorative pieces out of stone.

 |Yes||6||1.5||At least a wooden pickaxe|